Skip to main content

 Objectives

-The purpose of the Community Integrated Service Systems (CISS) program is to develop and expand: (1) home visitation; (2) participation of obstetricians and pediatricians; (3) integrated service delivery systems; (4) maternal and child health centers for women and infants, under the direction of a not-for-profit hospital; (5) services for rural populations; and (6) integrated state and community service systems for children and youth with special health care needs.
-The Heritable Disorders Program serves to improve the ability of States to provide newborn and child screening for heritable disorders and affect the lives of all of the nation??s infants and children.
-Newborn and child screening occur at intervals across the life span of every child.
-Newborn screening universally provides early identification and follow-up for treatment of infants affected by certain genetic, metabolic,…
+The Special Projects of Regional and National Significance Program (SPRANS) carries out maternal and child health (MCH) projects to support training and research; oral health integration; genetic disease testing, counseling, and information development and dissemination programs; newborn screening for sickle cell anemia and other genetic disorders; and comprehensive hemophilia diagnostic and treatment centers.
+The Community Integrated Service Systems program works to develop and expand home visitation; participation of obstetricians and pediatricians; integrated service delivery systems; maternal and child health centers; services for rural populations; and integrated state and community service systems for children and youth with special health care needs.
+The Heritable Disorders Program serves to improve the ability of States 1) to provide newborn and child screening for heritable…

 View the full description on SAM.gov